 – When pursing innovative technologies, how does your management of risk differ to standard practices?

-Amir Zaidman, VP Business Development, THE KITCHEN FOODTECH HUB
+Amir Zaidman, VP Business Development, THE KITCHEN FOODTECH HUB, ISRAEL

 To conclude the summit, leading corporate and VC food-tech investors will review the most exciting ideas to emerge throughout the summit and answer the following questions: